 March 12, 2020.
 Due to the presence of COVID-19 in our community, the Iowa City Zen Center Board has suspended sittings and services at this location.
 We encourage the Sangha to continue the practice of Soto Zen Buddhism in our homes and in our lives.
 As soon as is possible, we will announce the date and details of plans for reopening to sit together in person again.
 Until then we are sitting via Zoom meeting.

 Please see below for details of online sittings.
-Resources for practice at home are available under that tab in this website’s header above.
-These include information on the arrangement and use of a home altar.
-Also given through links are texts of several Sutras, Ekos, Chants, and Verses.
-The Dai Hai Shin Dharani is given there, as are the Kanzeon related to intentions toward the ailing (including ourselves) and instructions for the Idaten, a service said at the entry altars of a place of practice to invoke the intention that it should remain free from harm.
-We have begun using the online platform “Zoom” as a medium for teaching and some services.
+Resources for practice at home are available under the Resource tab in this website’s header above.
+These include information on the arrangement and use of a home altar, texts of several Sutras, Ekos, Chants, and Verses.
+The Dai Hai Shin Dharani, the Kanzeon (related to intentions toward the ailing, including ourselves) and instructions for the Idaten, a service said at the entry altars of a place of practice, are all included.

 March 27, 2020, updated on August 22, 2020 and December 22, 2020